ramrom/rams_dot_files/cheatsheets/unixy_tools_cheatsheet.md

 # HEAD/TAIL - spit out beggining/last lines in a file
-head foofile  # by default prints the first 10 lines of file head -n-2 foofile  # print all except the last 2 lines echo "foobar" | head -c 2  # grab first 2 chars of input, prints "fo" tail foofile  # last 10 lines tail -n+3 foofile # get all lines starting from line 3 and on tail -f foofile  # spit out last lines and continue to print them as new ones are written
+head foofile  # by default prints the first 10 lines of file head -n-2 foofile  # print all except the last 2 lines, UNIX-only NOT OSX echo "foobar" | head -c 2  # grab first 2 chars of input, prints "fo" tail foofile  # last 10 lines tail -4 foofile  # last 4 lines tail -n+3 foofile # get all lines starting from line 3 and on tail -f foofile  # spit out last lines and continue to print them as new ones are written